How to use Demonstrative Pronouns and Determiners

 • Look at that.

 …while staying completely still, the other person would have a hard job figuring out what I want them to look at.
-If I say the same thing while pointing or gesturing, it makes it a lot easier!
+If I point or gesture while saying it, the listener can see exactly what I mean.

 Keith Taylor